klojang4j/klojang-templates/README.md

 use the [insert()](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/RenderSession.html#insert(java.lang.Object,java.lang.String...))
 method of the [RenderSession](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/RenderSession.html) class.
 When inserting them into a nested template, you use the [populate()](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/RenderSession.html#populate(java.lang.String,java.lang.Object,java.lang.String...)) method.
-The root template also has a name.
+The `insert()` method does not require you to specify the name of the template you want to populate.
+Yet, for reporting purposes, the root template still also has a name.
 It is always "{root}".

 ## Using Nested Templates